antran89/blog/_posts/notes/2015-01-13-matrix-norms.md

     & = \sum_j^n \lambda_j
     \end{align*}
     $$

     Where $U = \[ u_1, u_2, u_3, \dots u_n\]$.
 We used the fact that $u_i^T u_i = 1$.

 2. $ A \in \mathbf{S}\_+^n \; tr(A) =\sum_i^n \lvert \sigma_i \rvert = \|A\|_{S_1} $

-    Trace of a positive semi-definite matrix $A$ is equal to the L1 norm of singular values, or is equal to the Schatten 1-Norm.
+    Trace of a positive semi-definite matrix $A$ is equal to the L1 norm of singular values, or is equal to the Schatten 1-Norm (Nuclear Norm).

     This is the direct extension of Lemma 1.